d850b/AIP-2-PDF/README.md

 - One written in Python
 - On written in Rust.

-The Python version is developed to a useful state, described below.
+The Python version is developed to a partially useful state, described below.

 The Rust version is an "exercise" for me.
 I wantedn to explore how achieve the same functionality in Rust.
 It is not yet finished, but i am convinced that it can be done in a very similar way.